0dan0/qr/docs/control/construction/README.md

 # Construction Time-lapses

 An extension of [Extra Long Time-lapses](../longtimelapse) feature, just performed during construction hours alone, to extend your battery life and reduce the number of images you will assemble into a time-lapse.
+Remember to set your camera's [../precisiontime](clock) before uses this QR Code.

 ## Time-lapse Calculator